letsfindout/BTH_CTF/Whiskey Tango Foxtrot/README.md

 "I let you run eval in this one.
 Don't tell anyone."

 ## Given information
 We are given two pieces of information.
-One is a picture of a PHP code segment and the other one is a address and a portnumber that leads us to the code segment.
+One is a picture of a PHP code segment and the other one is a address and a portnumber where we face the code segment.

 ![alt text](src.png "src")